rimonhanna/Spotify-To-Youtube/README.md

     * Log in to your spotify account
     * Click in Create an App
     * Give the app a name and a description and then create the app
-2. Go to https://open.spotify.com/ and open the spotify playlist you intend to copy/migrate in the browser, make it public or shareable, and then copy its id (the right most part of the link/url in the address bar e.g. 7EQFI3982FGL) to the config file replacing `source_playlist_id`
+2. Go to https://open.spotify.com/ and open the spotify playlist you intend to copy/migrate in the browser, make it public or shareable, and then copy its id (the right most part of the link/url in the address bar e.g. 7EQFI3982FGL) to the web page's `source_playlist_id`
-3. Copy Client ID from the spotify app page to the config file replacing `your_spotify_client_id`
+3. Copy Client ID from the spotify app page to web page's `your_spotify_client_id`
-4. Click on show client secret and copy the client secret from the spotify app page to the config file replacing `your_spotify_client_secret`
+4. Click on show client secret and copy the client secret from the spotify app page to the web page's replacing `your_spotify_client_secret`
 5. Add your Spotify source IDs - you can find it at the end of the Spotify URI (see above) for an artist, track, album, etc. Example: 6rqhFgbbKwnb9MLmUQDhG6
 6. Replace target_playlist_name with the name of the playlist you want the tracks to be added to in YouTube music
 7. Get youtube music authentication headers